Armin Veh

 Armin Veh ([ˈaʁmiːn ˈfeː]; born 1 February 1961) is a German football manager and former player who last managed Eintracht Frankfurt.
 He won the German championship with Bundesliga team VfB Stuttgart in 2007.
-Veh and his team also had the chance to win "the double" by winning the DFB-Pokal on 26 May 2007 in Berlin, but lost 3–2 in overtime against 1.
+Veh and his team also had the chance to win "the double" by winning the DFB-Pokal on 26 May 2007 in Berlin, but lost 3–2 in extra time against 1.
 FC Nürnberg.
 From 11 December 2017 to 8 December 2019, Veh was the sports director of 1.
 FC Köln.
 During his playing career, he played as a midfielder.

 Playing career

-Born in Augsburg, Veh from 1979 to 1983 in Bundesliga at Borussia Mönchengladbach.
+Born in Augsburg, Veh played from 1979 to 1983 in the Bundesliga at Borussia Mönchengladbach.
 With Gladbach Veh played in the 1980 UEFA Cup final, losing against Eintracht Frankfurt.
 In 1984 a broken leg ended his career as a Bundesliga-level pro.

 In 1985, Veh resumed playing in his home town for FC Augsburg, moving in 1987 for a few months to local rival TSV Schwaben Augsburg.
 Due to injuries he played only eight games in the second Bundesliga for SpVgg Bayreuth before retiring in November 1990.

 He scored two goals in 65 Bundesliga games, one goal in 60 second Bundesliga games, and appeared in 18 games of Swiss NLA.